Goro

 PHP archive format |

-Bytecode VM (experimental)
+Bytecode VM

-The VM emitter currently handles:
+The VM emitter handles natively:

-- Scalar literals (
+- Scalar literals;

 - Arithmetic / bitwise / shift / comparison / concat / unary